susheel/synapse-mcp/DEVELOPMENT.md

 # Local Development Guide

-This guide provides instructions for setting up and running the Synapse MCP server in a local development environment, including how to test the OAuth2 authentication flow.
+This guide provides instructions for setting up and running the Synapse MCP server in a local development environment.
+The server is built using FastMCP framework and supports both OAuth2 and PAT authentication.

 ## Local Development Setup